Uploading custom VCL

 Don't upload generated VCL that you've downloaded from the Fastly web interface.
 Instead, edit and then upload a copy of Fastly's VCL boilerplate to avoid errors.

-Click the Create button.
+8. Click Create.
 The VCL file appears in the Varnish Configurations area.

-- Click the Activate button to deploy your configuration changes.
+9. Click Activate to deploy your configuration changes.

 Editing a VCL file